North Dakota State Bison baseball: Newman Outdoor Field

 The stadium contains the Maury Wills Museum in honor of the former Major League Baseball player who worked for the RedHawks as a coach and a radio analyst.

 The first number retired at the stadium was the #8 worn by hometown hero Roger Maris when he played for the Fargo-Moorhead Twins in the 1950s.
 The outfield distances replicate those of Yankee stadium where Maris made history.

 In 2012, college baseball writer Eric Sorenson ranked the field the sixth most underrated venue in Division I baseball.

+In 2021, the stadium played host to the second NDSU Baseball team to make it to the 2021 NCAA Division I baseball tournament as the Bison went 14–4 at home that season.

+In 2023, the stadium hosted the 2023 Summit League baseball tournament after the NDSU Baseball team won their first Summit League regular season title in program history.

 Head coaches

-North Dakota State's longest tenured head coach was Mitch McLeod, who coached the team from 1993–2007.
+North Dakota State's longest tenured head coach was Mitch McLeod, who coached the team from 1993 to 2007.

 North Dakota State's most successful coach in the Division 1 era is Tod Brown who had a record of 341–350 in his 14 seasons at NDSU.
-He also led the Bison to two NCAA Tournament berths in 2014 and 2021, including the Bison's first NCAA Tournament win when they defeated Nevada 6–1 at the Stanford Regional in the 2021 NCAA Division I baseball tournament.
+He also led the Bison to two NCAA tournament berths in 2014 and 2021, including the Bison's first NCAA tournament win when they defeated Nevada 6–1 at the Stanford Regional in the 2021 NCAA Division I baseball tournament.

 Postseason history

 NCAA Division I Tournament results

-The Bison have appeared in two NCAA Division I Tournaments.
-Their combined record is 1-4.
+The Bison have appeared in three NCAA Division I tournaments.
+Their combined record is 2–6.

+NCAA Division II Tournament results

+The Bison appeared in one NCAA Division II tournament.
+Their record was 2–2.

+NCAA Pre–Division Tournament results

+Before the 1957 season, the NCAA did not divide member schools into any divisions, thus having a master tournament.
+The Bison appeared in one of these such tournaments, their record was 1–1.